IncubatorT/ONI-Mods/HotEthanol/README_en.md

 In addition, in *SpacedOut!* style, it will try to spawn one on the bottom of the map at the Start or Inner (Including Ceres and ShatteredCeres(*SpacedOut!*)), but will not in Vanilla style.

 Note: When enabled simultaneously with any other mod that modifies the map generation .yaml configuration file, it may not be generated naturally.
 You need to manually modify the .yaml file.
-See below.
+For specific methods, see below.

 ### Geyser original parameter configuration:

 Rate per cycle during active period: 180~360kg

 Temperature: 500℃

 Other parameters use default parameters

 ### GeoTuner configuration:

-Use 400kg refined Phosphorus each time, lasts for 4500 seconds output +20%, temperature +50℃, 5 times max
+Use 400kg refined Phosphorus each time, lasts for 4500 seconds

+output +20%, temperature +50℃, 5 times max

 ### Use with other mods that modify the map generation .yaml configuration files：